project-oak/tink-rust/docs/RUST-HOWTO.md

 ## Rustdoc

-Documentation for the Tink API can be found [here](https://project-oak.github.io/tink-rust/).
+Documentation for the Tink Rust API can be found [here](https://project-oak.github.io/tink-rust/).

 ## Obtaining and Using Primitives